How To Make Organic Paint For Kids

 Make Natural Organic Paint From Dyes & Ink

 One of simplest ways to teach kids how to make paint, dye, or ink is by creating the pigments from fruits, plants, and locally-sourced colorful foods.
-Store bought items can also be substituted to teach these lessons.
+Store bought items can also be use to teach these lessons.

 Try making your own natural inks, dyes, and paints using one of these methods.Make ink with beets – blend beets in a blender with water, strain out the flesh, and add drop of vinegar (natural ink ideas here)